anouar1073/digcom/README.md

 At the reception we have the reception filter, sampling and decision making. the Bit Error Rate (BER) is calculated. all the signals are plotted including the power spectral density.

-You can change the SNR and observe how the behaves for different schemes.
+You can change the SNR and observe how the BER behaves for different schemes.

 ### Install
 You need to package the app using Matlab App Designer ( a packaged app is included in the **packaged app** folder) and then install it in matlab.